ELC/elc.github.io-content/blog/2023-angel-guide.md

 The sections in this article are thoughtfully structured as follows:

-- Learner Profiles: This section provides background information about the learners, including their previous experiences and personal goals related to programming.
+- **Learner Profiles**: This section provides background information about the learners, including their previous experiences and personal goals related to programming.
-- Learning Approaches: Here, the post explores how the content is structured and organized, potentially outlining different learning paths or methodologies.
+- **Learning Approaches**: Here, the post explores how the content is structured and organized, potentially outlining different learning paths or methodologies.
-- Thinking Style: This section delves into how learners process information and generate insights, which can impact their learning experience.
+- **Thinking Style**: This section delves into how learners process information and generate insights, which can impact their learning experience.
-- Learning Material: Considerations for selecting appropriate learning materials.
+- **Learning Material**: Considerations for selecting appropriate learning materials.
 The quality and relevance of the resources chosen can significantly impact the learning journey.
-- Roadmap: This roadmap serves as a clear path to follow, highlighting stages for learners to progress steadily in their programming competence.
+- **Roadmap**: This roadmap serves as a clear path to follow, highlighting stages for learners to progress steadily in their programming competence.
-- Closing Thoughts:  It wraps up the guide, giving learners a sense of direction and motivation to continue their learning journey.
+- **Closing Thoughts**:  It wraps up the guide, giving learners a sense of direction and motivation to continue their learning journey.

 **SPOILER ALERT**: It's essential to note that this guide isn't a quick and superficial "Learn X in Y minutes" type of resource.
 There are no TL;DR,